rampa069/ZX-ESPectrum/README.md

 # ZX-ESPectrum-Wiimote

-An emulation of the ZX-Spectrum computer on an ESP32 chip with VGA output based on bitluni's driver, using a Wiimote as input device, based on bigw00d's driver.
+An emulation of the ZX-Spectrum computer on an ESP32 chip with VGA output based on bitluni's driver, with PS/2 keyboard support, using a Wiimote as input device, based on bigw00d's driver.

 There are per-game customizable (through simple text files) correspondences from Wiimote keys to Spectrum keys.

+Please watch the [project video on YouTube](https://youtu.be/ROthljwC5OA) (spanish audio, english subtitles).

+If you have a LilyGo TTGo VGA32, please check the [lilygo-ttgo-vga32 branch](https://github.com/dcrespo3d/ZX-ESPectrum-Wiimote/tree/lilygo-ttgo-vga32).

 ## Features

-- VGA output, 8 or 16 bits.
+- VGA output, 3 bit (default), 6 bit, 14 bit.
 - Beeper digital output.
 - Accurate Z80 emulation.
 - Spectrum 16/48 achitecture emulation without PSRAM.